Skip to content

 Auth — zero-credential model

-Key-pair auth is required for the Snowflake backend in production (build_connection_params).
+Key-pair auth is recommended for the Snowflake backend in production (build_connection_params).
 Passwords are deprecated and emit a runtime warning; password auth is intentionally not recommended because it breaks rotation and short-lived credential hygiene.

-SSO (externalbrowser) is used for interactive operator CLI; the control-plane API uses key-pair.
-Both reject the deprecated SNOWFLAKE_PASSWORD path when AGENT_BOM_SNOWFLAKE_REQUIRE_KEYPAIR=1.
+SSO (externalbrowser) is used for interactive operator CLI; the control-plane API should use key-pair.
+Current code still accepts the deprecated SNOWFLAKE_PASSWORD path with a warning; enforce key-pair operationally by omitting password secrets and mounting only SNOWFLAKE_PRIVATE_KEY_PATH.

 Generate a key pair once